beanscript29/Advanced-Notepad-Web-App/README.md

 # Notepad Application

 ## Overview
 This Notepad application is a simple text editor that allows users to create, edit, and save notes.
+In addition to this, there is file saving funcionality with the ability to view and download files in your browser.
+You can also export your notes, or import new ones in .json format.
 It is built using HTML, CSS, and JavaScript.

 ## Project Structure
 ```